 “When I’m about to fight, I’m the most emotional.
 Like my last fight, I like totally cried the day before that.”

 Surprised?
 Don’t be.
-From President Obama to George Washington and Abraham Lincoln, some of history’s toughest people have openly cried – often in public.
+From President Obama to George Washington and Abraham Lincoln, some of the history’s toughest people have openly cried – often in public.
 And why wouldn’t they?
 According to psychologists, crying is actually a sign of mental strength.

 Let’s take a look at a few reasons, shall we?